Ivan951236/PeggleRoguelikeGUI/README.md

 This is a Peggle Roguelike Preset Generator made in C++ and Qt 6

 # Custom Themes
+Desktop Java from the [PeggleRoguelikeJava](https://github.com/Ivan951236/PeggleRoguelikeJava) repository is currently the only version that supports this feature...

-This Program supports Custom Themes to be used with the program (Desktop Only)
+This Program supports Custom Themes to be used with the program

 It only allows for Color modification, however with enough effort, we can make it change the layout or make it change the icons provided